nherment/homey-frigate-nvr/README.md

 ### Application configuration

-- MQTT config
-- Logging
+It is possible to edit the following at the application level:

+- Enable logging to file & copy the logs for sharing
-- Ignore events with no snapshot
+- Ignore events that do not have a snapshot
-- Ignore events with no thumbnail

 ### Camera configuration

-- Throttling
+- Throttling - In seconds, the minimum interval between events triggering flows.
+Set to zero to disable.
 - Unique events - default checked.
 When checked, each unique Frigate events can only trigger a workflow once.
 You may want to uncheck this event if you are relying on zones: if this checkbox is selected, an event may be triggered for an object in zone A but will not re-trigger if the object moves to zone B.In
-- MQTT config
+- MQTT configuration

 ## Roadmap

 Below is a list of what will be implemented next:

+1. Ability to edit MQTT config at app level
-1. Ability to export the RTSP feed from the birsdeye view to a video provider (e.g. Vimeo)
+2. Ability to export the RTSP feed from the birsdeye view to a video provider (e.g. Vimeo)
 3. Ability to export the event video clip to a video provider (e.g. Vimeo)
 4. Dynamically add camera tokens based on the objects detected by Frigate. e.g. `Dog occupancy`/`Dog detected`, `Car occupancy`/`Car detected`, etc.